bjcosta/landscaping/README.md

 # Key technologies

-I will document a few of the key technologies I plan to use in this design and why I want to add them.
+## Poly-culture/Diversity

+The idea here is that a diverse ecosystem is typically more resiliant.
+This includes diversity in plants animals and insects and many of the technologies listed on this page contribute to this diversity.

+We plan to plant various different species and types of plants.
+This includes flowers, fruit, vegetables and other possily non-edible support plants that help define the eco-system.

+We will have a bias towards plants for human consumption which may cause some inbalance in the system, however I will adjust this as necessary after identifying specific issues.

+## Creating artificial ecosystems

+In an ideal world, I would base this entire design on local native ecosystems for the area in which I live.
+These are well adapted for the environment and would likely be the most resiliant.
+However this design, although learning where possible from local ecosystems I will instead attempt to artificially create non-native natural ecosystems in my backyard that better meet the goals.

+I have written more about my thinking on this [ecosystems.ecosystems.md](ecosystems/ecosystems.md).
+However in summary, in order to achieve the goals of productivity and sustainability in a small area of my backyard I think we need to focus on ecosystems that are tuned to produce some of what we consume.

+Tow good examples of this in the design are:
+### Adding a pond
+A pond is not natural in my backyard, and will require maintainence and some electricity.
+However its my personal opinion that the benefits far outweigh these drawbacks.

+### Tree selection
+A good choice here would likely be some kind of Eucalypt.
+It is a consideration, but in order to achieve the productivity and density for the backyard I will be selecting various kinds of fruit and nut trees.

-## Fowl
+## Fowl (Chickens)

-Using fowl as part of a suburban eco-system is hugely beneficial.
+Using fowl as part of a suburban ecosystem is hugely beneficial.
 They perform multiple different duties that help in the recycling of waste and health of the overall garden.

 Most likely we will include some bantham chickens, however if we are unable to do that due to various constraints, I will consider using spotted pheasants or other form of fowl.
 They are good at:
 * Recycling human waste converting to manure good for the garden